lucasabuela/ISS_tracker/README.md

 ### How to run the containerized unit tests
-In the repository `homework05`, type
+In the terminal, type
 ```
 docker compose -f docker-compose-test.yml up
 ```
 and pytest will launch automatically.
 ### How to run the containerized code
-In the repository `homework05`, type
+In the terminal, type
 ```
 docker compose -f docker-compose.yml up -d
 ```